 I take particular courage from her thoughts about writing, especially as someone beginning later in life to channel this gift of co-creating.
 She had this to say about those who pick up their pen as more “mature” writers.

 Words to a writer are the same as bricks to a builder.
 It is necessary to learn about their size and shape and how to put them in place.
 The imagination and vivid life of someone young, poured into a first book, or even a second or third, can sometimes shape the bricks into place by sheer instinct and good luck, but when the fire dies down a little, the building is not so easy.
-The process of creation, however humble it may be, is always mysterious. -The Joy of the Snow, Coronet Publishing, p.21
+The process of creation, however humble it may be, is always mysterious. (p.
+21)

 Encouragement in our calling or craft is a gift whenever it comes, in whatever circumstance we find ourselves.
 Surrounding oneself with people who can speak into our lives, whether in person or in the pages of a book, is a wise investment of our time.
 Soul-deep connections and the confirmation that we’re on the right path are irreplaceable gifts.